 What Are the Steps in Funeral Pre-Planning?

-There are two simple steps in pre-planning a funeral.
+There are three simple steps in pre-planning a funeral.

 Step 1: The Pre-Arrangement